raph-amiard/cours-ada-epita/cours.md

 # Quizz: Imperative language

-## Quizz 1: Is there a compilation error ?
+## Quizz 1: Is there a compilation error?

 ```ada
 for I in 10 ..
 1 loop